 The number of patients diagnosed with liver cancer each year has dramatically increased in the U.S over the last several decades.
 This is true for patients with cancer that begins in the liver as well as those that spread or metastasize there.
 More patients are being treated for liver cancer partly because of better diagnostic tools and partly because chemotherapy treatments have become more effective, so patients are living longer with cancer.
 Many cancers eventually spread to the liver.

 The only hope for a cure for liver, gallbladder and bile duct (biliary) cancers is surgery that completely removes the tumor.
-This is why the Advanced Hepatobiliary surgeons, Iswanto Sucandy, MD, FACS, and Alexander Rosemurgy, MD, FACS, at AdventHealth Digestive Institute Tampa offer surgery to resect liver, gallbladder and biliary cancers.
+This is why the Advanced Hepatobiliary surgeon, Iswanto Sucandy, MD, FACS, at AdventHealth Digestive Institute Tampa offer surgery to resect liver, gallbladder and biliary cancers.
 Often surgery is part of an overall treatment plan that includes chemotherapy and radiation therapy.

 Liver cancer can either start in the liver (primary liver cancer) or outside the liver (metastatic liver cancer from other organs such as the pancreas, colon, rectum and others).
 Either way, a liver cancer diagnosis can seem daunting, and patients may not know where to turn to find the latest, most advanced treatment options and skilled care providers.
-Dr. Sucandy and Dr. Rosemurgy offer the modern diagnostic tools and advanced treatments – including minimally invasive surgery – needed to treat liver cancer optimally.
-These Digestive Institute surgeons work closely with the center’s gastroenterologists to accurately diagnose liver and biliary cancer through techniques such as endoscopic fine needle aspiration biopsy .
+Dr. Sucandy offers the modern diagnostic tools and advanced treatments – including minimally invasive surgery – needed to treat liver cancer optimally.
+This Digestive Institute surgeon works closely with the center’s gastroenterologists to accurately diagnose liver and biliary cancer through techniques such as endoscopic fine needle aspiration biopsy.
 If a patient has a tumor causing symptoms, the surgeons and gastroenterologists work together to provide treatments such as placing a stent to unblock a bile duct.
 AdventHealth experts in interventional radiology are also an important part of the liver cancer care team at the Digestive Institute.

 Minimally Invasive Robotic Surgery for Liver Cancer in Tampa